What is Social Work?

 In a socio-political-economic context which increasingly generates insecurity and social tensions, social workers play an important and essential role.

-For more information refer to the CASW National Scope of Practice Statement (March 2000) available from the CASW office and web site.
+For more information refer to the CASW National Scope of Practice Statement (2008).

 Where Do Social Workers Work?